AndyWright360/Milestone-Project-1/README.md

 #### **Restaurant**

 The Restaurant was originally designed during my wireframes and was intended to be part of the Facilities page.
-However, as I began designing the website I felt that its inclusion was unnecessary for the projects scope.
+However, as I began designing the website, I felt that its inclusion was unnecessary for the projects scope.

-This would be a section I would add at a later stage and would feature images of the restautant as well as menu items and guests enjoying the experience.
-It would also contain a short descriptive paragraph, an opening time table and a button link to the menu.
+This would be a section I would add at a later stage and would feature images of the restaurant as well as menu items and guests enjoying the experience.
+It would also contain a short descriptive paragraph, an opening timetable and a button link to the menu.

 ![Wireframe images of the proposed restaurant section](assets/images/readme/restaurant.jpg)